 The show was advertised with a strict curfew of 10.00pm, common practice these days to turf out the gig goers and get the clubbers in until the wee hours of the next day.
 After what seemed like an interminable wait, although in truth barely half an hour, Ibibio Sound Machine took to the stage.

 Even that takes a little bit of time, given that there are eight of them.
-From left to right from the audience, Afla Sackey (percussion), Derrick McIntyre (bass), Jose Joyette (drums), Max Grunhard (sax), Tony Hayden (trombone, keys), Scott Baylis (trumpet, keys) and Alfred Kari Bannerman (guitar) all take position.
+From left to right from the audience, Afla Sackey (percussion), Derrick McIntyre (bass), Jose Joyette (drums), Max Grunhard (sax), Tony Hayden (trombone, keys), Scott Baylis (trumpet, keys) and Alfred Kari Bannerman (guitar) all take their places.

 And then Eno Williams makes her entrance, sending the already ecstatic crowd into a paroxysm of pleasure.
 I get the impression that I'm in the minority as a first timer here.